Two-Minute Drill: How to Remove Duplicate Google Contacts

-Google has done a pretty decent job with its Contacts if you know where to find it.
+Google has done a pretty decent job with its contacts if you know where to find them.
 As we’ve talked about before there’s actually quite a lot that you can do with Google Contacts, but the user interface and missing capabilities leave a lot to be desired.
 One of the problems that many of you tell us about is duplicate contacts.
 While the Contacts+ address book will handle these gracefully (and allow you to have a unified contact list), for now, let’s focus on fixing Gmail’s errors.

 The Two Options